The Annotated Bibliography (For Academic Researched Argument Project): Collaborative

 Remember that the general purpose of th assignment is to argue/persuade; more specifically, however, you need to begin by reading Quentin Cooper’s BBC article and Charlie Jane Anders’ compilation of famous definitions.
 Next, pick one of the definitions on Anders’ list.
 Consider how it might or might not support Cooper’s assertion that we cannot “unambiguously” portray science fiction.
 You will ultimately agree or disagree with Cooper at some point in your research paper

-Your claim/ thesis should be something along the lines of “<PERSON X>’s definition (from one of the links above) is strongest because it incorporates <ideas x or y>, as seen in the <"The Truth of Fact, The Truth of Feeling" / The Lifecycle of Software Objects>."
-Your claim/thesis should not be your own proposed, synthesized definition combining ideas from multiple sources.
+Your claim/ thesis should be something along the lines of “<PERSON X>’s definition (from Anders' list) is strongest because it incorporates <themes x or y>, as seen in the <insert director's name and insert title of Black Mirror episode>” Your claim/thesis should not be your own proposed, synthesized definition combining ideas from multiple sources.

 So, the sources that you find for this annotated bibliography should offer various definitions for what science fiction is and is not; however, you will ultimately want more that support the definition you have chosen from Anders' list.